nrfconnect/sdk-nrf/applications/nrf_desktop/doc/dfu.rst

    * Information regarding the status of the update process.
      The module can report one of the following states:

+     * :c:macro:`DFU_STATE_ACTIVE_OTHER` - Another DFU process is ongoing and the application is receiving the new image from the host over a different DFU transport.
      * :c:macro:`DFU_STATE_CLEANING` - The module is erasing the secondary image flash area.
      * :c:macro:`DFU_STATE_STORING` - The module is writing data to the secondary image flash area.
-     * :c:macro:`DFU_STATE_ACTIVE` - The DFU is ongoing and the module is receiving the new image from the host.
+     * :c:macro:`DFU_STATE_ACTIVE_CONFIG_CHANNEL` - The DFU is ongoing and the module is receiving the new image from the host.
      * :c:macro:`DFU_STATE_INACTIVE` - The module is not performing any operation, and the DFU can be started.

    * Size of the update image being transmitted.